 We develop and use a range of software and hardware throughout Key Stage 3 and we ensure that our students are increasingly independent and creative in the design and use of software and hardware.

 We also plan creative lessons to help students to develop a good understanding of how computing can enhance their work in other subjects and become increasingly independent users of computer tools and information sources.
-Our Key Stage 3 programme of Study divided into three key strands: 1 Computer Science (building, programming, key developments) 2 Digital Literacy (Microsoft Office, digital media, e-commerce) 3 Information Technology (ethics, artificial intelligence and health and safety)

-Each strand is developed and revisited throughout Key Stage 3 to deepen understanding.
+Our Key Stage 3 programme of Study builds on work completed at primary school and follows the Teach Computing curriculum journey.
+Students learn how to collaborate online respectfully, find out more about networks, think about the impact of technology when trying to gain support for a cause, start to program using Scratch and begin to model data using spreadsheets.
+CURRICULUM